viboverse/functional-programming-jamk/materials/11-structs.md

 &nbsp;
 ### **Structs are bare maps underneath**
 In the example above, pattern matching works because underneath structs are bare maps with a fixed set of fields.
-As maps, structs store a “special” field named __struct__ that holds the name of the struct:
+As maps, structs store a *special* field named __struct__ that holds the name of the struct:

     iex> is_map(john)
     true